fghibellini/nix-haskell-monorepo/docker/README.md

 Here we're simply reusing the code from [../nix-tests](../nix-tests).

-# TODO minimze closure ?

-There's really nothing much else to say about this.

 In the [following chapter](../developer-ergonomy) we spend some time making sure that your less nix-invested colleagues have a good experience too.